Are we suffering alert overload? - NewsBreak

 King Walker was just two years old when he vanished in Gary, Indiana, with his 21 year-old relative Diamond , who has special needs.

-King’s grandmother says the family begged Gary police to issue an Amber Alert but were repeatedly rebuffed because detectives said they didn’t have sufficient evidence to prove they had been abducted or identify a suspect.Tennessee State Capitol lighting up blue and yellow for Ukraine
+King’s grandmother says the family begged Gary police to issue an Amber Alert but were repeatedly rebuffed because detectives said they didn’t have sufficient evidence to prove they had been abducted or identify a suspect.‘Terrified that my country will disappear:’ Ukrainians fear as invasion closes in

 The National Center for Missing and Exploited Children helps coordinate the Amber Alert program and officials say states are intentionally selective about criteria that must be met to issue an alert.